georgjf/SMTPtool/README.md

 #### <i class="icon-file"></i> Create a document

-For a detailed explanation of every tab visit the [wiki](https://github.com/georgjf/SMTPtool/wiki).
+For a detailed explanation of every tab have a look into the[wiki](https://github.com/georgjf/SMTPtool/wiki).

 Download the newest [version](https://raw.githubusercontent.com/georgjf/SMTPtool/master/SMTPtool%20v4.zip).